Dchoi2908/StudBud/README.md

 While i did test a nav bar on the top, i found that having the nav bar on the side looked more natural than having the nav bar on the top.

+Overall, the design style is very simple with most assets and features being centred and in the middle.
+This however, if pursued more could be altered to have different components and features in a top down manner instead of a side to side manner of how it is currently.

 # Areas for Improvement/Development

 1. Nav bar